jaybutera/EvoWorld/README.md

 ```

 ### To run scene with visuals
-The production game loop is in GameLoop.java.
+The production game loop is in FastLoop.java.
 To run the PetriWorld scene with
 visuals, run the Visualization.java file.